surtarso/bash-media-manager/README.md

 ### Detailed view (--help):
 -     Converter MP3
       Converts multiple formats to MP3 for streaming.

-      Folders: Audio ROOT and JUNK are set up in .evn file.
+      Use with no arguements to enter the GUI.
       Usage: bmm-mp3_converter [-arg] [--arg]
-      or run without args for GUI mode.

-      -n [--no-gui]  -> No GUI interactive mode
+      -n [--no-gui]  -> No GUI interactive mode.
       -a [--auto]    -> Use defaults. (asks no questions) -h [--help]    -> This message screen.

 -     Converter MP4
       Converts VIDEO files to "H.264 AAC-2.0 Web-Optimized .mp4" for streaming.

+      Use with no arguements to enter the GUI.
       Usage: bmm-converter_mp4 [-arg] [--arg] [args]

-      -hp [--handbrake-presets]     -> List optimal handbrake presets for streaming -hb [--handbrake]             -> Convert 'format' files from 'target folder' using "preset".
+      -hp [--handbrake-presets]     -> List optimal handbrake presets for streaming.
+      -hb [--handbrake]             -> Convert 'format' files from 'target folder' using "preset".
                                     (Ex: bmm-converter_mp4 --handbrake "/mnt/videos/" "avi" "Very Fast 720p30")
       -h [--help]                   -> Shows this screen.

 -     Media Backup
       Backup manager for server media.

-      Folders: Source and Destination are set up in .evn file.
+      Use with no arguements to enter the GUI.
       Usage: bmm-media_backup [-arg] [--arg]

       -s [--series]    -> Backup series library.